Here are some tips on how to save water and money with your irrigation system:

 While these automatic irrigation systems are convenient, they often can increase resource costs.
 Even in the best cases, only 70 per cent of the water spraying from an irrigation head makes it to the plant's root zone.
 Water is lost to the wind, evaporation, or the system's design, installation, maintenance or schedule.
 Make sure you investigate whether or not an automatic irrigation system makes the most sense for your landscape.

 Know what you need

 If you have an in-ground irrigation system, you are required to protect your home's drinking water by installing a backflow preventer on the water supply to your irrigation system.
 The type of backflow preventer will depend on size and number of zones in your irrigation system.
-Examples of backflow prevention devices that may apply are: Atmospheric Vacuum Breaker (AVB), Pressure Vacuum Breaker (PVB), Dual Check Valve (DuC), Double Check Valve Assembly (DCVA).
+Examples of backflow prevention devices that may apply are: Atmospheric Vacuum Breaker (AVB), Pressure Vacuum Breaker (PVB), Double Check Valve Assembly (DCVA).
 Backflow prevention devices are available at retail irrigation equipment suppliers, plumbing suppliers and building material suppliers.